-Sudbury was opened in 1968 (see details of original transmitter) for the transmission of BBC2 and then BBC1 & ITV were added in 1970, finally Channel 4 came along in 1982.
-It is horizontally polarised and was originally a B group before the advent of Digital / Freeview.
+Sudbury was opened in 1968 (see details of original transmitter) for the transmission of BBC2, then BBC1 & ITV were added in 1970 before Channel 4 came along in 1982.
 The figures for the mast heights vary according to which source you look at, but I reckon the mast height for the original TX is about 140m (a.g.l) with the aerial array (covered by its fibreglass shroud) on top of that, possibly another 20m.
 The second of the structures, the one transmitting digital, is around 130m in total height, see How High is High ?
 The site height is 70m and the TX is located about 14 miles WSW of Ipswich.

 Sudbury Transmitters from the South.
 The original Sudbury transmitter is on the right and the supplementary transmitter on the left.